Elliptic Curve Integrated Encryption Scheme for secp256k1/curve25519 in TypeScript

 toHex(compressed?: boolean): string;

-decapsulate(sk: PrivateKey): Uint8Array;
+decapsulate(sk: PrivateKey, compressed?: boolean): Uint8Array;

 equals(other: PublicKey): boolean;